rogin/Snippets/Connect/Mirth.md

 _agermano_: like I said, the map[foo] should work in your current mirth version (I've tested it with rhino 1.7.13, but not actually in mirth) when map is a java.util.Map in prior rhino versions a js object is implemented with NativeObject and a java Map would have been represented by NativeJavaObject (basically a wrapper class.) rhino 1.7.13 introduced NativeJavaMap as a subclass of NativeJavaObject that adds this behavior.

-agermano
-  8 minutes ago
 Also NativeJavaList, which allows you to access a java.util.List by index like a js array instead of using the get method.

 ## Thread-safety of global map

 _chris_ was accessing the global map from channel deployments after noticing values not being in there when they should have been.

 Ultimately JS should NOT be considered thread-safe.

 Options listed were replacing the JS map with java.util.ConcurrentHashMap and ...
 "When I create the map initially, I can attach a get method to it which just turns-around and fetches the thing via property-access.
 That will allow me to go and hunt-down all the references in my js code and replace map[foo] with map.get(foo).
 Then I can swap-out the object for the type I really want.
 In the meantime I still have all kinds of concurrency issues, but I don't have to stop-the-world to re-write all that code.
 Yep, looks like object.get doesn't exist and defining it works as expected."

-## 26. <a name='Channeldeploymenttips'></a>Channel deployment tips
+## <a name='Channeldeploymenttips'></a>Channel deployment tips

 9 Dec 2022
 Issue: channel changes were not being deployed.